Blog

 Don Otvos

-Don Otvos is the Vice President of Business Development & Alliances at LeanData.
-Don is an experienced Operations professional with a deep understanding of the people, processes and technology that support the revenue journey.
+Don Otvos is an experienced Operations professional with a deep understanding of the people, processes and technology that support the revenue journey.
 Don has held various operations roles at companies including Salesloft, Yammer, Mulesoft, and Netgear.
 Connect with Don on LinkedIn.